 Olivier Mourgue (1939-)

-Pair of Montreal armchairs
+Pair of Montreal Armchairs

 Mobilier National-Atelier de Recherche et Création, Airborne Éditeur, France, 1967